To be part of a better future for our customers and employees by understanding and solving our customers’ problems and meeting their needs.

 Interestingly the company had enough money in their account to pay more than the full amount of tax due but certainly not double.
 Charlie had left this important part of the business in the hands of a clerk who had not remembered to make regular tax payments.

-The company operated under administration and was eventually sold to Neville McElroy in 1995.
-Neville continued to run the business successfully for many years until selling it to Rohan Borrell in 2002.
+The company operated successfully under administration and was eventually sold to Neville McElroy in 1995.
+Neville continued to run the business successfully until selling it to Rohan Borrell in 2002.

 Rohan was new to the transformer industry but was quick to learn about manufacturing transformers and making contact with other transformer manufacturers.